Analytic compactifications of C^2 part II - one irreducible curve at infinity: Introduction

-More generally, a result of part I of this study \cite[Corollary 4.11]{sub2-1} gives a description (in terms of the discrete valuation associated to the curve at infinity) of compactifications of $\cc^2$ with one irreducible curve at infinity, i.e.\ those for which the complement of $\cc^2$ is irreducible; following \cite{ohta} we call these {\em primitive compactifications} - see Proposition \ref{key-seq-prop}.
-The point of departure of this article is the observation that the correspondence \eqref{basic-correspondence} yields an explicit description of the defining equations of all algebraic primitive compactifications of $\cc^2$ (Proposition \ref{projective-embedding}) and the singularities of the curve at infinity (Corollary \ref{projllary}) - in particular, all primitive algebraic compactifications of $\cc^2$ are {\em weighted complete intersections} and the curve at infinity has at most one singular point, which is at worst a {\em toric} (or monomial) singularity. \\
+Combining results of \cite{algebraicity} and \cite{sub2-1} yields a description of singularities of primitive compactifications (\cref{general-structure-thm}), and in the case of algebraic primitive compactifications, an explicit description of the defining equations (\cref{projective-embedding}) and the singularities of the curve at infinity (\cref{projllary}).
+In particular, all primitive algebraic compactifications of $\cc^2$ are {\em weighted complete intersections} and the curve at infinity has at most one singular point, which is at worst a {\em toric} (or monomial) singularity.
+Starting from these observations, we undertake in this article a detailed study of primitive compactifications.\\

-Our main tool is the {\em (degree-wise) Puiseux series} associated to generic {\em curvettes} that transversally intersect the curve at infinity (see Section \ref{dpuiseuxection}) and the {\em key forms} (Section \ref{key-section}) of the associated discrete valuation on $\cc[x,y]$.
-The sequences of orders of pole of the key forms along the curve at infinity, which we denote as {\em key sequences}, generalize the notion of {\em $\delta$-sequences} used extensively (see e.g.\ \cite[Section 2.1]{sathaye}, \cite[Section 3]{suzuki}) in the study of planar curves with one place at infinity.
-A main (technical) result of this article is the that the key sequence associated to a given primitive compactification of $\cc^2$ can be brought to a {\em normal form} with respect to appropriate systems of coordinates (Theorems \ref{normal-thm-1}, \ref{normal-thm-2}).
-Analyzing the properties of normal forms and automorphisms of $\cc^2$ which preserve normal forms, we derive a number of results in Section \ref{isomorphic-section}:\\
+The order of vanishing of polynomials along the curve at infinity on a primitive compactification of $\cc^2$ is a discrete valuation on $\cc[x,y]$, and it completely determines the compactification.
+The valuation is in turn determined by a finite sequence of polynomials called the {\em key forms} - these are natural analogues of the {\em key polynomials} (introduced by MacLane \cite{maclane-key} and widely used in valuation theory) of valuations centered at the origin.
+The {\em key sequence} associated to the compactification is the sequence consisting of orders of poles of these key forms along the curve at infinity.
+The notion of key sequences generalize the notion of {\em $\delta$-sequences} which are ubiquitous (see e.g.\ \cite[Section 2.1]{sathaye}, \cite[Section 3]{suzuki}) in the theory of plane curves with one place at infinity.
+The main technical observation of this article is that under appropriate choices of coordinates on $\cc[x,y]$, the key sequence associated to a primitive compactification can be brought to a (unique) normal form (\cref{normal-thm-0}).
+Moreover, if the key sequence is in the normal form, then the automorphisms of $\cc[x,y]$ that preserve the key sequence or the corresponding valuation can be explicitly described (\cref{normal-morphism,preserving-thm}).
+Using these properties of normal forms of key sequences, we establish a number of results, namely:\\